Ameobea/homepage/src/blog/growing-sparse-computational-graphs-with-rnns.md

  1. It decouples the state from the output.
 Distinct representations can be learned for each that can be more concise, aiding in the production of very small and interpretable networks.
  2. The introduction of the second bias vector is useful for the custom activation function which requires rather specific combinations of weights and bias to represent some logic gates and other functions.
  3. It homogenizes the operations used by the network.
-Rather than having to add different nodes for the neurons and then the `+` operator that combines the outputs from both dot products, the only used operation is `multiply_accumulate -> activation`.
+Rather than having to add different nodes for the neurons and then the `+` operator that combines the outputs from both dot products, the only used operation is `sum weighted inputs -> add bias -> activation`.

 This last point is important for keeping the converted graphs at the end of the process as simple to understand as possible.
-Every node can be thought of as a single neuron implementing this identical `multiply_accumulate -> activation` operation, making the flow of data and overall operation much easier to follow.
+Every node can be thought of as a single neuron implementing this identical `sum weighted inputs -> add bias -> activation` operation, making the flow of data and overall operation much easier to follow.

 ### Sparsity-Promoting Regularizer